- Last updated:

 Two issues arise frequently when researchers seek to use their students in research projects:

-The Human Subjects Office has developed policies with regard to both issues.
+The HRPP has developed policies with regard to both issues.

 The IRB reviews a number of protocols from faculty proposing to recruit students from their classes to serve as research participants.
 While this practice is not prohibited, whenever possible, faculty should avoid using their own students if another population of subjects is equally suited to the research question (e.g. another class section not taught by the researcher, recruitment by another instructor, or blinded/coded data collected by a research assistant so that subjects are not identifiable to the instructor).